How to Stay Safe During Summer Storms

 While you can try to predict a thunderstorm yourself, the best way to keep you and your loved ones safe is to regularly check the forecast through your phone, computer, or television.
 However, you won’t always be able to check a device, especially if you’re spending time with loved ones outdoors, so make sure to be on the lookout for gathering clouds, a darkening sky, and the sound of thunder.

-What to Avoid During a Storm
+What to Avoid During Summer Storms

 The best way to keep yourself safe during a summer storm is by knowing where to go and where not to go.
 There are a lot of myths and misinformation surrounding what you should do in case you’re ever caught in a thunderstorm, so we’ll go over the objects and areas you should avoid in case a storm rolls in.